- You are here:

 What is the penalty for towing a trailer whose laden weight exceeds the manufacturer’s specified towing capacity for the drawing vehicle?

+According to RSA, if you don’t comply with laden weight provisions, you could receive a court summons if stopped by a Member of An Garda Síochána.
 If you’re convicted, you could be fined (up to €2,500), be given a prison sentence, or both.
 With the exception of where 38 Road safety advice and driver licensing rules for drawing light trailers it can be shown that the use of the vehicle is unauthorised, both the owner of the vehicle and whoever is driving it when the offence is recorded can be fined.
 Finally, if detected using a vehicle and trailer combination whose axles or laden weight exceed those specified by the vehicle or trailer manufacturer respectively you are liable to receive 1 penalty point and a €200 fine if paid within 28 days, rising to €300 if paid within the subsequent 28 days, or 3 penalty points and a fine not exceeding €2,500 if convicted in Court.

 Does my trailer need a number plate fitted?